onursenture/onursenture.github.com/_posts/2019-01-05-my-fight-with-laziness.markdown

 - Design and upload at least 25 icons to TheNounProject
 - Clean Pocket app
 - Add design projects to Behance
+- Migrate old and good blog posts from Medium, Quora and other old blogs to OnurSenture.com
 - **Categorize and Reorder this list. 😅**

 Note #1: List is growing so reordering and categorizing might help to prioritize tasks.